easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 5.4.5 =
+Dashboard improvements and multisite fixes

 = 5.4.3 =
 CSS and JS enhancements for the main dashboard tab